🥳 All COMBOS 50% SALE Code:COMBO50 For 20% Off on Courses TB20

 10. Earnings Per Share (EPS) Formula

 An easy one.
-Know the formula and the significance while analysing financial statements.
-You can also learn the difference between normal EPS and Diluted EPS (DEPS).
+Know the formula and its significance while analysing financial statements.
+You can also learn the difference between basic EPS and Diluted EPS (DEPS).

 11. Audit Evidence

-Information collected via observation, inspection, inquiries, and confirmations to form an opinion.
+Information collected via observation, inspection, inquiries, and confirmations to form an audit opinion.

 12. Written Representations

-• Management’s signed statements confirming the completeness, accuracy, and validity of information provided.
+• Management's signed statements confirming the completeness, accuracy, and validity of information provided to the auditor.

 13. Importance of Audit Documentation